What are STPs?

 Find out more

-The King’s Fund is carrying out research to track the development of STPs in four parts of the country.
-Its purpose is to understand how STPs are being developed and what lessons can be learnt for local areas and national policy-makers.
+The King’s Fund has carried out research to track the development of STPs in four parts of the country.
+The findings are available in our publication, Sustainability and transformation plans in the NHS: how are they being developed in practice?

 For more information, please contact Hugh Alderwick, Senior Policy Adviser to Chris Ham: email@example.com.